bplmaps/cartinal/documentation/panel-truck.md

 1. Import a **Web Component polyfill** if you plan to support older browsers that do not have native support for Web Components.
 2. Import **Vue** from a CDN or locally.
 If Vue is already part of your page's environment, you can omit this.
 3. Import the hosted panel-truck script from `https://geoservices.leventhalmap.org/panel-truck/panel-truck-webcomponent.js`
-4. Create a sized container for the panel-truck component.
-It can be statically or dynamically sized; in either case, the panel-truck component will fill the size of its parent container.
+4. Create a sized container for the p`anel-truck` component.
+It can be statically or dynamically sized; in either case, the `panel-truck` component will fill the size of its parent container.
-5. Inside of your sized container, add the panel-truck component, and pass a JSON source for your screenplay, as `<panel-truck screenplaySrc="https://some-example.org/screenplay.json"></panel-truck>`
+5. Inside of your sized container, add the `panel-truck` component, and pass a JSON source for your screenplay, as `<panel-truck screenplaySrc="https://some-example.org/screenplay.json"></panel-truck>`

 #### Nutshell example